 All new doctors at Leeds Teaching Hospitals Trust start with a face to face induction, where they receive a personal welcome by the Director of Medical Education and are told about the everyday working essentials to working in the Trust.

-Our next Junior Doctor Trust Inductions are:
+Our next Junior Doctor Trust Induction will be:

 Complementing the face to face induction, here at Leeds Teaching Hospitals we also require all new trainees to complete various mandatory training modules.
 We recommend that you complete the following eLearning packages prior to your start date: